 Listen to Jim Hallowes' Interviews

 I was the in-studio guest on Los Angeles' radio popular long-running The Aware Show with Lisa Garr, on KPFK 90.7 FM, talking about the trait of high sensitivity and Highly Sensitive People.
 According to Lisa, The Aware Show is "dedicated to communicating information to inspire positive growth and change.
 Our goal is an increased awareness and healing on an individual and planetary level."
 Listen to the complete show or you can order an audio CD-ROM from the Highly Sensitive People Gift Store.

 She enthusiastically enlisted her fans in raising money to produce a "sizzle reel" (a kind of movie trailer for investment backers) and they responded with equal zeal.
-Now the project has moved a quantum leap forward with a crowdfunding project on the Kickstarter.com website for Sensitive: The HSP Movie.
-Fundraising has moved into the final phase with only a few days left but with over 90% of their goal of $50,000 pledged by HSPs throughout the world.
+Now the project has successfully completed a crowdfunding project on the Kickstarter.com website for Sensitive: The HSP Movie.
+They have succeeded in reaching their goal with over $50,000 pledged by HSPs throughout the world.